Photo by Innerbody Research

 Many of Roman’s hair loss treatments are more expensive than those from Hims and Keeps, but if you’re looking strictly for oral finasteride or oral minoxidil alone, they have the competition beat.
 The telemedical infrastructure can help with potential sexual or psychological side effects from finasteride, and Roman’s oral minoxidil offers the best price we’ve seen so far.

 There are some treatment paths that neither Happy Head nor the companies listed above offer their customers.
-These are non-prescription interventions, many of which can be used in conjunction with medications like those Happy Head sells to maximize your chances of success.
+These are non-prescription interventions, many of which can be used in conjunction with medications like those that Happy Head sells to maximize your chances of success.

 The concept of the hair piece has evolved over the years, and the kinds of incredibly high-quality pieces that used to be reserved for use in big-budget films are now available to regular people.
 At the most intense level, these pieces are made to match your existing hair, glued to whatever area of your scalp has gone completely bald, and meticulously woven in elsewhere.
 They can be washed, cut, and styled however you please.
 If you don’t have very much hair left, practitioners will shave your head completely and rely solely on medical-grade glue to keep the piece in place, typically for months at a time.